Step 1: How to Grow a Goatee

 Neat and short, long and messy, or one that emphasises a handlebar moustache: there’s certainly more than one way to wear a goatee.
 Choosing the style for you in part comes down to knowing your face shape, but mostly, it’s simply a case of personal preference.
 Pick what style feels right for you, and make sure your beard has at least a week’s growth before you start.

 Depending on the type of circle beard you’ve chosen, you need to select the right trimmer to create the look.
-The All Purpose Gillette STYLER comes with three comb attachments, 6mm, 4mm, and 2mm.
+The Gillette Styler comes with three comb attachments, 6mm, 4mm, and 2mm.
 When you style your goatee, you can choose the attachment to suit your look.

 Step 4: How to Shape a Goatee